Overview

 Practical Information

 The waterfall and its surrounding trails are free to access and open year‑round.
-A modest car‑park sits at the trailhead on the edge of the Millennium Forest; parking is free and there is a picnic site for a quick lunch.
-An information board near the car‑park provides a map and details of the two walk options.
+A modest car‑park sits at the trailhead on the edge of the Millennium Forest; parking is free but limited, so arriving early in peak season is advisable.
+A picnic site is provided near the car‑park.
+An information board offers a map and details of the two walk options.
 The paths are well‑marked with purple arrows and include a mix of paved forestry roads, sanded walkways and wooden gates.
-The terrain is generally gentle, though the short ascent to the waterfall can be a bit uneven under wet conditions.
+The terrain is generally gentle, though the short ascent to the waterfall can be uneven under wet conditions.

 The loop walk is dog‑friendly and leashed pets are welcome.
 No formal facilities such as toilets are listed on‑site, so visitors may wish to use amenities in the village before setting out.
 The nearest public transport is limited; most visitors arrive by car from Westport, Cong or the surrounding rural roads.